 In that case, they would have a DSO of 51 ([45,000 ÷ 80,000] × 90 days).
 That means it takes the business on average 51 days to collect on their invoices.

 What is a good DSO?

-In general, a DSO value below 45 days is considered to be a low DSO.
-But since DSO ranges wildly from industry to industry and from business to business, it's a good idea to look at companies that are within your industry and have similar terms to see how you compare.
+In general, a DSO value below 45 days is considered good.
+But since DSO ranges wildly from industry to industry and from business to business, it's a good idea to look at companies that are within your industry and have similar payment terms to see how you compare.
 To get a full picture of your company's operations, it's best to look at trends in your DSO rather than focus only on the number itself.

-What could be causing a high DSO?
+What causes a high DSO?

-5 strategies for improving DSO
+6 strategies for improving days sales outstanding

 1. Make it easy for customers to know what they owe

-Giving customers visibility into all their current and past invoices makes it much easier for them to know exactly what they owe and when payment is due.
+Giving customers visibility into their current and past invoices makes it much easier for them to know exactly what they owe and when payment is due.

 3. Incentivize early payments with discounts

 Discounts for early payments are a great way to incentivize customers to pay faster.
 But because managing discount eligibility and applying those discounts to invoices properly can be a nightmare, teams are often hesitant to use them.